Yamaha Acoustic Guitar Review (2017): Domo Arigato for the Yamaha FG800GuitarSpotting

 This guitar has a more woody sound than the Yamaha FG800, with oodles of warmth.
 The tone is particularly rich in the mid-range.

 The only finish option here is Natural Mahogany.

 The FG820 guitar (with its solid spruce top and mahogany back and sides) also has a 12-string (right handed) version available, with a bright, rich tone and excellent clarity.

 There is also a Lefthanded version of the Yamaha FG820 available, only available in Natural finish.

 FS Series (Folk Smallbody)

-The dreadnought is the most popular acoustic guitar size on the market, and has been for many years.
-However, some people prefer smaller guitars that are easier to hold and play, and that also have a slightly less boomy overall sound (typical of most dreadnoughts).
+The dreadnought is the most popular acoustic guitar size on the market, and has been for years.
+However, some people prefer smaller guitars that are easier to hold and play, and also have a slightly less boomy overall sound (typical of most dreadnoughts).

 These uniquely designed guitars actually have a shallower depth in the upper bout than the lower bout, making them even easier to wrap your arms around.
 And the fit and finish is outstanding.